Randomized reference models for temporal networks: Survey of applications of randomized reference models

 The dynamics of egocentric network evolution was studied by Kikas et al.~\cite{Kikas2013B}, where they used a large evolving online social network to analyze bursty link creation patterns.
 First of all they realized that link creation dynamics evolve through correlated bursty trains.
 They verified this observation by comparing the distribution of inter-event durations (measured between consecutive link creation events) to those generated by the directed-network MRRM P[$\soutf,p(\Dtauf)$] (see Supplementary Table~\ref{tab:features-directed}), where inter-event durations were randomly shuffled.
 In addition, they classified users based on their link creation activity signals (where activity was measured as the number of new links added within a given month).
 They showed that bursty periods of link creation are likely to appear shortly after the creation of a user account, or when a user actively use free or paid services provided by the online social service.
 In order to verify these correlations they used a reference model where they shuffled link creation activity values between the active months of a given user and found considerably weaker correlations between the randomized link creation activity signals and service usage activity signals of people.

-Finally, in a different framework, a special kind of metadata reference model was also used by Karsai et al. \cite{Karsai2016L} to demonstrate whether the effect of social influence or homophily is dominating during the adoption dynamics of online services on static networks.
-This reference model did not consider randomizing the temporal networks, but rather node attributes linked to the dynamics of the game (i.e.\ a purely metadata MRRM -- Sec.~\ref{sec:metadata} -- coupled with a dynamical process on the network); we include it in this survey to demonstrate the scope of maximum entropy shuffling methods beyond randomizing network features solely.
-In case of real adoption cascades, these two mechanisms may lead to similar collective adoption patters at the system level.
-In reality, influence-driven adoption of an ego can happen once one or more of its neighbors have adopted, since their actions may then influence the decision of the central ego.
-Consequently, the time-ordering of adoptions of the ego and its neighbors matters in this case.
-Homophily-driven adoption is, however, different.
-Homophily drives social tie formation such that similar people tend to be connected in the social structure.
-In this case connected people may adopt because they have similar interests, but the time ordering of their adoptions would not matter.
-Therefore, it is valid to assume that adoption could evolve in clusters due to homophily, but these adoptions would appear in a random order.
-In order to demonstrate these differences, the authors used a reference model where they shuffled all adoption times between adopted nodes and confronted the emerging adoption rates of innovator, vulnerable, and stable adopters (for definitions see \cite{Watts2002S,Karsai2016L}) to the adoption rates observed in the empirical system.
+Finally, in a different framework, a special kind of metadata reference model was also used by Karsai et al.\ \cite{Karsai2016L} to demonstrate whether the effect of social influence or homophily is dominating during the adoption dynamics of online services on static networks.
+This reference model did not consider randomizing the temporal networks, but rather node attributes linked to the dynamics of the game (i.e.\ a purely metadata MRRM -- Sec.~\ref{sec:metadata} -- coupled with a dynamical process on the network); we include it in this survey to demonstrate the scope of maximum entropy shuffling methods beyond randomizing structural network features.
+The authors used a reference model where they shuffled all adoption times between adopted nodes and confronted the emerging adoption rates of innovator, vulnerable, and stable adopters (for definitions see \cite{Watts2002S,Karsai2016L}) to the adoption rates observed in the empirical system.
 They found that after shuffling the rate of innovators considerably increased, while the rate of influence driven (vulnerable and stable) adoptions dropped.
 This verified that adoption times matters during real adoption dynamics, thus the social spreading process was predominantly driven by social influence.
 Note that in this case the network was static and shuffling was applied on the observed dynamical process.
-We mention this example here to demonstrate the potential of MRRMs in other settings.